How to Have a Clutter-Free Kitchen

 The kitchen—it’s a room that gets a lot of love.
 Every single day, actually.

-No matter what stage of life you’re in—whether you’ve got little ones, growing teens, or you’re enjoying the quiet of an empty nest—it’s safe to say your kitchen sees its fair share of action.
+No matter what stage of life you’re in—whether you’ve got little ones running around your feet, growing teens who eat at all hours of the night, or you’re enjoying the quiet of an empty nest—it’s safe to say your kitchen sees its fair share of action.

 Sound familiar?
 I bet it does.
 Even though the kitchen’s main job is cooking and eating, it somehow ends up wearing a dozen other hats.